 As I enter into yet another really difficult and overwhelming week, I need that sounding board.
 I need that atta girl.
 I need that advice that only a parent can give.

-Now, this is the part where most Christians will offer the beautiful advice of how God is our one and only infallible parent.
+Now, this is the part where most Christians will offer the beautiful advice on how God is our one and only infallible parent.
 That with him we can overcome all obstacles and of course, with Him, nothing is impossible.
 And I do believe that to the core of my being.
 However, years ago at some church, at some point in time, somewhere, a pastor told the story of a young boy who was afraid of a lightning storm.
 He kept calling for his father who came running.
 The father, obviously tired from his repeated trips to his son’s room, explained how Jesus was there with him and would care for him no matter what.

 The boy replied, well I know that, but sometimes I need someone with skin on.

 I don’t doubt God and His perfect plan for my life.
 He’s done so much for me a million times over when He’s never had to prove a thing to me.
-I have to say I admire people like my sister who after never receiving that type of support when we were growing up has, in turn, given it back to our parents as they are now both disabled.

 And that’s how God does it.
 He uses His people to come to us in our hour of need.
 It’s that phone call, or prayer, or a thousand other ways.
 It’s His people, showing up “in the flesh” and meeting those needs we have.